wkolowski/Type-Theory-Wishlist/README.md

 TODO:
 - Look for papers.

-### Field names, namespacing, discriminators and bundled parameters <a id="coinductive-names-discriminators-bundled-params"></a> [↩](#toc)
+### Various syntactic conveniences for coinductive types <a id="syntactic-conveniences-for-coinductives"></a> [↩](#toc)

-Note that names of fields do NOT need be globally unique, contrary to what is the case in many other languages.
+Names of coinductive type fields do NOT need to be globally unique, unlike in many other languages - multiple types can have fields with the same names.

 ```
 codata NonEmptyCoList (A : Type) : Type